-Homelessness is more likely to affect those most vulnerable in our society including women and children fleeing family violence, people with a disability, people living with a mental health condition, people living in poverty and marginalised groups.
+Homelessness is more likely to affect people most vulnerable in our society including women and children fleeing family violence, people with a disability, people living with a mental health condition, people living in poverty and marginalised groups.

-The Regional Local Government Homelessness & Social Housing Charter 2020 prioritises three regional commitments which the 13 Councils will act on:
+The Regional Local Government Homelessness & Social Housing Charter 2020 prioritises three regional commitments which the 13 councils will act on:

-· Scope land within each LGA that has the potential to be re-purposed for adaptable housing needs
+- Scope land within each LGA that has the potential to be repurposed for adaptable housing needs

 Hear Nova's story of the lived experience of homelessness

 Note: This forum was held prior to the introduction of COVID-19 restrictions.

 Social housing refers to housing owned by the State Government or by non-profit community housing providers that is rented to low-income households at either 25% (public housing) or 30% (community housing) of household income.

 Housing First for People Sleeping Rough - Practice Guide for Local Government (pdf, 2MB)

 Charter Group Glossary Group - Glossary terms (pdf, 201KB)

 Literature Review: Local Government Charter Group Housing First for People Sleeping Rough Project (pdf, 594KB)